Chart Color Schemes

 Bonogin has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects that could impact the region.
-Notable ones are Wildlife Park Estate, Raba Urban Farm Hub, Reedy Creek West Burleigh Projects, and Austinville Causeway Upgrade.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects that could impact this region.
+Key projects include Wildlife Park Estate, Raba Urban Farm Hub, Reedy Creek West Burleigh Projects, and Austinville Causeway Upgrade.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.